 Dwale is a tiny town located in the state of Kentucky.
 With a population of 239 people and just one neighborhood, Dwale is the 378th largest community in Kentucky.

-When you are in Dwale, you'll notice that it is more blue-collar than most other communities in America.
-42.86% of Dwale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Dwale is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Dwale who work in sales jobs (57.14%), office and administrative support (0.00%), and personal care services (0.00%).
+Because occupations involving physical labor dominate the local economy, Dwale is generally considered to be a blue-collar town.
+57.14% of the Dwale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Dwale is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
+There are especially a lot of people living in Dwale who work in sales jobs (42.86%), office and administrative support (0.00%), and personal care services (0.00%).

-Dwale’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Dwale’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Dwale has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Dwale has few renters and college students.
 But the biggest reason it is quieter in Dwale than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Dwale may be for you.

-The per capita income in Dwale in 2022 was $14,498, which is low income relative to Kentucky and the nation.
-This equates to an annual income of $57,992 for a family of four.
-Dwale also has one of the higher rates of people living in poverty in the nation, with 32.12% of its population below the federal poverty line.
+The per capita income in Dwale in 2022 was $19,924, which is low income relative to Kentucky and the nation.
+This equates to an annual income of $79,696 for a family of four.
+However, Dwale contains both very wealthy and poor people as well.
+Dwale also has one of the higher rates of people living in poverty in the nation, with 31.37% of its population below the federal poverty line.

 The people who call Dwale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dwale residents report their race to be White.
-Important ancestries of people in Dwale include English, Irish, German, Yugoslavian, and Other West Indian.
+The greatest number of Dwale residents report their race to be White, followed by Asian.
+Important ancestries of people in Dwale include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Dwale is English.
-Other important languages spoken here include Italian and Serbo-Croatian.
+Other important languages spoken here include Tagalog and Italian.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Dwale, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.